Villanova tops UConn at MSG to end surprising losing streak

 Unlike their recent defeats when they wilted down the stretch, Villanova flashed the horsepower of old and unleashed a 19-0 run that sent fans into a frenzy.
 Joe Cremo hit three 3s during the spurt that made it hard to believe this was the same program that already matched the season loss total from each of the last two seasons.

-Cremo stepped into the starting lineup when Collin Gillespie was forced out with a head injury.
+Cremo stepped into the starting lineup once Quinerly smacked Gillespie during a drill in practice on Thursday.
 Cremo, a graduate transfer from Albany, made the most of his new role.

 The Wildcats hadn’t lost three straight since January 2013 against Syracuse, Pittsburgh and Providence in the last season of the old Big East.
 The Wildcats have won two national titles since then and a loss here or there had seemed more like a minor inconvenience.
 But after losing four stars from last year’s title team to the NBA, Villanova has struggled, though three losses have come to Top 25 teams.